 - 5.3.1 Window safety nets shall be installed on the Driver's side window of closed wheel Cars.
+(See Diagram "WINDOW NET INSTALLATION" herein). - 5.3.2 Window nets must meet either of the following standards.
+Window nets must have the label indicating the FIA or SFI standard sewed into the webbing. - a) FIA 8863-2013 (can be used with FIA approved 8862 or 8853 seats).
+These nets have specific installation requirements which must be met.
+See Racing Nets Installation Specification document on FIA.com. - b) SFI 27.1
-(See Diagram "WINDOW NET INSTALLATION" herein). - 5.3.2 The window net shall be equipped with a top-mounted quick-release device that, when activated, shall allow the net to fall down.
-If attached to the door rather than a roll cage the door shall be pinned shut.

-5.3.3 WINDOW NET INSTALLATION

-5.3.4 All nets should be in good condition, without frayed edges, cuts or tears, or excessive wear.
+- 5.3.3 The window net shall be equipped with a top-mounted quick-release device that, when activated, shall allow the net to fall down.
+If attached to the door rather than a roll cage the door shall be pinned shut. - 5.3.4 Cars that retain their original OEM driver door window must be completely in the down position.
+Factory (OEM) and homologated cars with fixed Lexan door windows are exempt. - 5.3.5 All nets should be in good condition, without frayed edges, cuts or tears, or excessive wear. - 5.3.6 WINDOW NET INSTALLATION

+For SFI 27.1 installations:

+For FIA 8863-2013 installation: